ShanmukhaManoj11/CarND_Term1/P4_AdvancedLaneFinding/writeup_template.md

 ### Pipeline (single images)

-#### 1. Undistorte images
+#### 1. Undistort images

 From the camera matrix and distortion coefficients computed in the above step, `cv2.undistort()` function is used to undistort the images.
 Following image shows the undistorted image of a test image,

 ![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+#### 2. Pipeline to detect lanes

+First converted the BGR image to HLS using `cv2.cvtColor()` and then thresholded the S channel and gradient of L channel in x and y directions of L channel.
+Refer to `pipeline()` function in the **project4_2.ipynb**

 ![alt text][image3]

+Then a region of interest mask is applied on the thresholded image to remove pixels that most porbably don't include in a lane.
+Following image shows a sample after applying the mask.

+![alt text][image4]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.